How to Figure the Los Angeles County Median Home Price (2023)

 While some of these are close, none of these seem to provide “the” number.
 Not one can be relied upon, especially for something which involves risking your home.

-Summing up Los Angeles County median home price
+Summing up the initial Los Angeles County median home price

 Is there one bottom line source?
-No, and honestly, a lot of us are trying to sift through all this information to make sense of it.
+Not yet, not until it’s litigated, and honestly, a lot of us in 2021 are trying to sift through all this information to make sense of it.
 Maybe in the months ahead, one choice will crystalize as the one we all rely upon.

 This will likely be after litigation and people guess wrong.
 Sadly, they will lose their homes in some cases because they guessed wrong on home value.
 Currently, there is not one number that we can reliably “bet the house” is the median home price in Los Angeles County.

-If you’re in Los Angeles County, request a case evaluation, which we can set up by Zoom.
+If you’re in Los Angeles County, contact us to request a case evaluation, or go ahead and schedule it for free right now.